- Software development

 4. Planning to develop the key functionality of a remote work software application

-While you might offer several features in your proposed remote desktop software, focus adequately on the two key features.
+While you might offer several features in your proposed remote desktop software, focus adequately on the key features.
 These are as follows:

 - Accessing remote computers;